Core Concepts

 Reusable option sets for select / multi-select columns.
 Stored in the user_value_sets table; managed from Settings → Values.

-• Each value set is org or workspace scoped.
+• Each value set is org-scoped.

 • Items have label, color, sort order.